Why you should care about composting — and how to get started

 How does composting help

-Composting has the power to cut 3 billions tons of methane emissions from landfills by 2050.
+Composting has the power to cut 2.1 billion tons of methane emissions from landfills by 2050.
 What’s more, compost prevents soil erosion by adding important nutrients, balancing PH levels, and enhancing moisture infiltration and retention.
 Plus, it’s home to a bunch of friendly microbes that help plants absorb nutrients.

 How to start composting at home